-"Taking pictures by night is very difficult, because you only have 20 minutes, the sun is going down, there is a moment when it is perfect, then it is less perfect, and then you can’t do it, it’s too dark.
-Because you need to see the outline of the building."
-1
+"Taking pictures at night is very difficult because you only have about 20 minutes; the sun is going down.
+There's a moment when it's perfect, then it becomes less perfect, and finally, you can't do it because it's too dark.
+You need to see the outline of the building,"1

 El Croquis is one of the most prestigious architectural magazines in the world.
 Founded in 1982 by Richard Levene and Fernando M. Cecilia, it publishes five monographs on influential architects every year.
 Through a series of recurrent features such as the preference for frontality, the display of mirroring photos of interior spaces, plans displaying characteristic linearism, construction details paired with façade photos, and the objecthood and exteriority of architecture models, El Croquis has shaped architectural history over the last 40 years.
 The volumes dedicated to established Pritzker Prize names like OMA Rem Koolhaas, SANAA Sejima & Nishizawa, Herzog & de Meuron, or Alvaro Siza are considered these architects’ respective oeuvre complète.
 As opposed to other architecture journals, its editorial line, photography, and layout are the direct result of the decision making of its two editors, who curate everything from the architects featured in the journal to the frame and viewpoint of every single photograph.
 This creates a unique sense of continuity in El Croquis, both unexpected and uncanny, where architectures as diverse in their idea and spatiality as those of Rem Koolhaas, Enric Miralles, SANAA, Zaha Hadid, or Frank Gehry become Croquis-like when they are published in the journal.